 2014 – today

-A couple of years after a minor redesign, the hypermarket chain decided to go on a gamble and completely change the concept.
-The Carré Noir agency (Publicis group) helped improve the stores’ interiors and visual identity, while the Royalties were the inspiration for the Do It Smart strategy.
-To make the brand’s positioning more coherent, they abandoned the old color codes, which involved the separation of the four directions, and chose gentle shades of blue and yellow.
+A couple of years after a minor redesign, the hypermarket chain decided to gamble and completely change the concept.
+The Carré Noir agency (Publicis Group) helped improve the stores’ interiors and visual identity, while the Royalties served as the inspiration for the Do It Smart strategy.
+To make the brand’s positioning more coherent, they abandoned the old color codes, which involved separating the four directions, and chose gentle shades of blue and yellow.

-The logo’s background is now white, the company name is blue, and yellow is used for an elongated rectangular figure with round edges.
+The logo’s background is now white, the company name is blue, and yellow is used for an elongated rectangular shape with rounded corners.
 The last element is located to the right of the inscription, and its length is no longer than the width of a single letter.
 The font became more readable due to the smooth curves and increased spacing.
-This trademark was officially adopted in 2014 but appeared in stores even earlier – in 2012 when the chain began testing the new concept in Lormont and Villabe communes.
+This trademark was officially adopted in 2014, but it appeared in stores as early as 2012, when the chain began testing the new concept in the Lormont and Villabe communes.

 Font and Colors

 According to Jean-Philippe Chavatte, one of the heads of the Carré Noir agency, the mysterious yellow figure symbolizes the connection between the brand and the consumer.
-It connects the problem and its solution, the tool, and the action for which it is intended.
-That is to say; it is quite an abstract element that finds its full meaning when it is used on store shelves.
+It connects the problem and its solution, the tool, and the action it is intended for.
+That is to say, it is a fairly abstract element that finds its full meaning when used on store shelves.

-The current Castorama font is visually similar to Pontiac Black by La Goupil Paris, although they have several significant differences.
+The current Castorama font is visually similar to Pontiac Black by La Goupil Paris, though they differ in several significant ways.
 It is a low-contrast geometric grotesque with a bold typeface.
-All of the letters are lowercase to make the lettering look friendlier and to inspire confidence in customers looking for simple answers to complex questions.
+All letters are lowercase to make the lettering look friendlier and inspire confidence in customers seeking simple answers to complex questions.

 The combination of yellow and blue is reminiscent of the Ikea logo.
-But the French hypermarket chain is proud of its color scheme and thinks it has more rights to it than the Swedish brand because the yellow and blue Ikea logo appeared much later – in 1983.
+But the French hypermarket chain is proud of its color scheme and believes it has stronger rights to it than the Swedish brand, since the yellow-and-blue Ikea logo appeared much later, in 1983.
 Yellow symbolizes vitality and the sun.
-And when combined with blue, it is identified with low prices and mass consumption products, an association that arose precisely because of the companies above.
+And when combined with blue, it is associated with low prices and mass-consumption products, an association that arose precisely because of the companies above.